anagha-microsoft/databricks-workshops/iot/ProvisioningAndConfiguration.md

 Set up peering from the Databricks vnet to the Kafka vnet and vice-versa.<br>
 [Documentation on Vnet peering](https://docs.azuredatabricks.net/administration-guide/cloud-configurations/azure/vnet-peering.html#vnet-peering)

+### 2.0.5.
+Add the Kafka dependencies to the cluster
+1. Add the Spark Kafka library to the cluster<br>
+Find the compatible version on Maven central.
+For HDInsight 3.6, with Kafka 1.1/1.0/0.10.1, and Databricks Runtime 4.3, Spark 2.3.1, Scala 2.11, the author used-<br>
+org.apache.spark:spark-sql-kafka-0-10_2.11:2.3.1

 # 3. Azure IoT Hub
 ### 3.0.1.
 Provision the device telemetry generator
 Go to https://www.azureiotsolutions.com/Accelerators and provision the "Device Simulation" accelerator.